mrjoes/tornadio2/README.rst

 ---------------

 New feature of the socket.io 0.7+.
-When you send message to the client, you now have way to get notified when client received the message.
+When you send message to the client, you now have way to get notified when client receives the message.
 To use this, pass a callback function when sending a message:
 ::
     class MyConnection(SocketConnection):